mallikampatil/The-Ancient-Game-of-Morra/README.md

 <h2><strong>Implementation Details:</strong></h2>

 Created as a player game where each player is a separate client and the game is run by a server.
-Your server and clients will use the same machine; with the server choosing a port on the local host and clients knowing the local host and port number (just as was demonstrated in class).Project created as a Maven project, GUI developed using JavaFX, and project tested using JUnit testing framework.
+Server and clients used the same machine for testing with the server choosing a port on the local host and clients knowing the local host and port number.
+Project created as a Maven project, GUI developed using JavaFX, and project tested using JUnit testing framework.

 <h2><strong>Application GUI:</strong></h2>